YYHEggEgg/csharp-Protoshift/csharp-Protoshift/ProtoHotPatch/README.md

 Config supports the most basic checks.
 For example:

 - If the json does not conform to the format, all Configs will not load.
-  It is worth noting that if there is a successfully loaded config, it will be immediately disabled.
-You can use the `kskillissue revert` command to overwrite and restore file changes and reload, but if you do not run the `revert` command, the content of the previous version of the config will be discarded when the server is closed.
+  Notice that if there is a successfully loaded config, it will be immediately disabled.
-- json supports comments.
+- json supports comments and trailing commas.
-- If a rule does not pass the feasibility check, it will not load, and existing rules will be disabled.
+- If a rule does not pass the feasibility check, it will not load, and the existing rule of this proto will be disabled.
 Will not affect other rules.

 ## Overview of Config Compilation Errors